Ronaldvk90/flserver/README.md

 Edit the environment.env file to your needs.

 then you just have to do a "make install" on your docker host, and your RDP server instanse is ready.
+Make clean will stop the container.
+It will just do a "docker compose down".
+Make clean-all will *DELETE* the container and home volume.
+Make install-debug will do a compose up verbose start

 It will also create a volume which is the home directory for the fluser, where the wine files will be installed.
 If you don't have make installed, you can just run "docker compose up".